Rinnegatamante/soulcalibur_vita/README.md

 - TheFloW for the original .so loader.
 - gl33ntwine for the awesome Android subsystem reimplementation and [FalsoJNI](https://github.com/v-atamanenko/FalsoJNI).
-- BrandonHeat8 for the Livearea assets.
+- BrandonHeat8 for the Livearea assets and for testing the homebrew.